Sunday, September 20, 2020

 NOTES

-• If you don't have fresh ginger on hand, I'd start with 1/2 teaspoon of ground ginger and add more to taste.
+• If you don't have fresh ginger on hand, start with ½ teaspoon of ground ginger and add more to taste.

-• To make this recipe vegan, use 2 to 3 tablespoons of maple syrup instead of honey.
+• To make this recipe vegan, use 2-3 tablespoons of maple syrup instead of honey.

 No comments: